Montenegro's best beaches

 Montenegro is named after the soaring limestone peaks of its mountainous interior.
 The Venetians called it Monte Negro (meaning "Black Mountain") in the 11th century, and the local inhabitants translated this literally, so they now proudly refer to their country as Crna Gora.

-But for modern-day visitors, it is the limpid turquoise waters of the Montenegrin coast, with its Mediterranean climate affording long balmy summers, which are the top draw.
-Travelling along this 294-kilometre stretch of the glistening Adriatic, you'll encounter ancient port cities and medieval fishing villages, offering a bounty of cultural sightseeing, plus sand-and-pebble beaches overlooked by modern resort hotels, giving onto crystal clear sea for swimming.
+Travelling along this 294-kilometre stretch of the glistening Adriatic, you'll encounter historical port cities and medieval fishing villages, offering a bounty of cultural sightseeing, plus sand-and-pebble beaches overlooked by modern resort hotels, giving onto crystal clear sea for swimming.

 While in Montenegro, you'll feast on good local food – cuisine varies from region to region, but by the sea, you're guaranteed dishes based on fresh local fish, seasonal fruit and vegetables, and copious quantities of olive oil.
 Montenegro's fertile vineyards produce the rich ruby red Vranac wine, which accompanies most meals.